northcreation-agency/silverstripe-lingo/README.md

 `textCatalog` is the catalog that will contain the yml-files to be read by the module.

-Example: app/admintext
+Example: app/lingotext

-Where `app` is the "moduleCatalog" and `admintext` is the "textCatalog".
+Where `app` is the "moduleCatalog" and `lingotext` is the "textCatalog".

 ```
 NorthCreationAgency\SilverStripeLingo\Lingo:
   moduleCatalog: app
-  textCatalog: admintext
+  textCatalog: lingotext
 ```
 Place one or more yml-files (one for each language) for your texts in the `textCatalog` catalog.
 The files should follow the same structure as SilverStripes yml lang files.